willianathompson/azure-network-protocols/README.md

 </p>
 <p>
-The provided IP address is also tested in a web browser to confirm it is correct.
+The provided IP address is also tested in a web browser to confirm it is related to Disney.
 </p>
 <p>